gabrielkrieshok/digital-development-guide/topics/mapping-and-gis.md

 - [Field Papers](http://fieldpapers.org/) — Print an atlas, record what you see in the world through street mapping, and upload the data to OpenStreetMap.
 - [Big Map](http://wiki.openstreetmap.org/wiki/Bigmap) — Print large maps of OSM data from your browser.
 - [MapOSMatic](http://www.maposmatic.org/) — Generate maps of cities using OpenStreetMap data.
 The generated maps are available in PNG, PDF and SVG formats and are ready to be printed.
-- [Open Street Map Directions](http://map.project-osrm.org/) — Google Maps alternative for directions (routing from point A to point B) using OSM.
+- [OpenStreetMap Directions](http://map.project-osrm.org/) — Google Maps alternative for directions (routing from point A to point B) using OSM.

 ### OSM Projects